Australia’s tooth decay epidemic

 According to the latest report from the Australian Institute of Health and Welfare (Australian Institute of Health and Welfare 2023), tooth decay remains a significant problem in Australia.
 Here are the latest statistics and implications for oral health:

-- Approximately 89% of adults aged 15 and over have had tooth decay in their permanent teeth
+- Approximately 89% of adults aged 15 and over have had caries in their permanent teeth

 - On average, adults have 11.2 decayed, missing, or filled teeth